 Building upon its track record in sustainable resource use - most notably dramatic system-wide reductions in water demand, 100% beneficial reuse of biosolids, self-generation of approximately 25% of Deer's Island power needs, and maximizing revenue through hydropower - MWRA continues to work aggressively to use its resources efficiently, respond appropriately to climate change, and reduce the environmental impacts of its daily operations.
+The MWRA is on track to meet the Governor's initiative that 30% of power demand be met by green sources.
 Key initiatives now underway or planned for FY09 include the following:

-- A comprehensive "green energy" initiative that is expected to bring solar, wind and hydroelectric power either alone or in combination to a number of MWRA facilities. - Retrofitting of diesel-powered vehicles and equipment and continued purchase of alternative fuel vehicles. - Comprehensive energy audits at the John Carroll Water Treatment Plant, the Chelsea Facility, and Deer Island Treatment Plant facilities. - A feasibility study to replace the existing steam turbine generator on Deer Island with a more efficient unit.
+- A comprehensive "green energy" initiative that is expected to bring solar, wind and hydroelectric power either alone or in combination to a number of MWRA facilities. - Design build RFP to upgrade Deer Island STG for an additional 5.5 MW of power from digester gas to be released by early 2009. - 100 kw solar panels at Deer Island began generating power in May FY08. - FAA approval for 2 250kw wind turbines at Deer Island with funding budgeted in the FY09 CIP. - Retrofitting of diesel-powered vehicles and equipment and continued purchase of alternative fuel vehicles. - Comprehensive energy audits at the John Carroll Water Treatment Plant, the Chelsea Facility, and Deer Island Treatment Plant facilities. - The MWRA is currently exploring wind energy initiatives at Nut Island, Carroll Water Treatment Plant and the Maintenance Facility in Southboro.
+Additionally, we are also pursuing new hydropower opportunities at Loring Road Covered Storage Facility and Wachusett Dam.